 Media Studies is an especially creative and innovative subject; learning about the media involves both exploring and constructing media products within a diverse range of platforms.
 Through both practical and theoretical study, pupils will gain an acute appreciation for the way in which the media industry works to shape our perceptions of the world around us.

-The subject is now taught as an option subject in its own media hub by 5 specialist teachers.
+The subject is now taught as an option subject in its own media hub by specialist and passionate teachers.
 As a department, we have access to computer facilities and recording equipment which enable pupils to develop knowledge and experience of numerous relevant technologies and software packages.

 At Key Stage 4, pupils follow the Eduqas Media Studies GCSE specification.
 The WJEC Eduqas course introduces pupils to a theoretical framework, composing of four key areas, via which the media is to be interpreted – media language, representation, media industries and audiences.
 This is taught in relation to varied examples, contemporary and historic, deriving from a wide range of media forms: advertising and marketing, film, magazines, music video, newspapers, online media, radio, television and video games.

 Pupils are assessed by the following:

 Written exam: 1.5 hours (30%)